Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

     * Document type - TXT / PDF / DOC / DOCX / MD / PPTX / XLSX
     * Updated On - the last update date
     * Created On - the creation date
-    * Document thumbnail - Preview of the first page of the document (only available for PDF documents)
+    * Document thumbnail - preview of the document's first page (only available for PDF documents)
     * Document file name - the file name associated to the document
-    * Document description - the document description helping identify the document content
+    * Document description - the document description that helps identify the document content
-    * Referenced Resources - the resources that are using this document (product and/or Marketplace) and the statuses of the resources (Available / Used)
+    * Referenced Resources - the resources that are using the document (product and/or Marketplace) and the statuses of the resources (Available / Used)

 ### Preview a document

-To open a preview of a PDF / Markdown document:
+To open a preview of a PDF / MD document:

 1. Navigate to *Document Library*.
 2. Click on a document name in the list view to open the Document Details.